seeu-inspace/easyg/check-lists/README.md

 - [ ] IDOR

 ### Multiple targets
-- [ ] Run EasyG assetenum
-- [ ] Select the interesting targets
-  - Pass the subdomains to Burp Suite
-  - Open them in Firefox
-- [ ] Check for mobile/desktop applications
-  - If there are any other non-web application, use Apkleak and Source2Url (even if OoS)
 - [ ] If every asset is in scope
 	- Apex enumeration
 		- [bgp.he.net](https://bgp.he.net/)